multiversx/mx-exchange-sc/README.md

 ### Farm with Lock Contract

 Works the same as the regular Farm with the exception that it does not generate MEX as rewards.
 Instead, it generates Locked MEX, with the help of the Factory SC.
-The reason one would go for the locked rewards (LKMEX) instead of the regular rewards (MEX) is that the reward emission rate (reward per block rate) is bigger, meaning the APR is higher.
+The reason one would choose to go with the locked rewards (LKMEX) instead of the regular rewards (MEX) is that the reward emission rate (reward per block rate) is bigger, meaning the APR is higher.

 ### Price discovery

-In order to improve the expecience of the user, and detrement the use of bots at new launches of new tokens on the DEX, the Price discovery was created.
-As its name states, this contract aim to find the Market Price of a token even before allowing swaps.
+In order to improve the experience of the user, and decrement the use of bots at new launches of new tokens on the DEX, the Price discovery mechanism was created.
+As its name states, this contract aims to find the Market Price of a token even before allowing swaps.
 This contract is supposed to be used before the creation of a Pair SC that needs this protection.
-This SC gathers both tokens and add them to a Liquidity Pool as initial liquidity, and the returning LP tokens will be claimable by each user that contributed to the initial step.
+The SC gathers both types of tokens and gives each user the corresponding tokens, assets that are locked for a small period of time, in order to further alleviate any unnatural price fluctuations that may appear at launch time.

 ## Farm Staking Contracts